 So far as clipping, NoteBook does fairly well on this score.
 What you do is set up a "clipping service" which designates a page.
-That service then appears in the services menu as a submenu that says "Clip to page of notebook" where page and supports a similar service through contextual menus.
+That service then appears in the services menu as a submenu that says "Clip to page of notebook" where page and notebook are the names of what you have designated.
+You can assign a unique keystroke to each service.
+NoteBook supports a similar service through contextual menus.